rsha256/ATCS/README.md

 * Here are the highlights/assignments from each unit:

-## Unit 12
+## Unit 11: Final Project
-- Final Project: Java FX Music Store
+- Final Project:

-## Unit 11
-- LoanCalculator (JavaFX)

-## Unit 10
+## Unit 10: Trees
+- Notable projects include:
+  - Implemented trees from scratch
+  - Wrote methods to add a node to a BST, in order
+  - Wrote methods to remove a node from a binary tree
+  - Wrote methods to find if a node/value is in a specific binary tree
-- Introduction to JavaFX
+  -

-## Unit 9
+## Unit 9: HashMaps and HashSets
 - Multithreading in Java to find a number

-## Unit 8
+## Unit 8: Sets
-- A Contact JavaBean (the program is Serializable so that it can write the contacts to either a txt or dat file)
+- Notable projects include:

-## Unit 7
+## Unit 7: Maps
-- I made a Serializable gpa calculator that writes to a binary file
+- Notable projects include:

-## Unit 6
+## Unit 6: Prioirity Queues
-- Song list: I made a song processor to read and write objects to and from a binary file
+- Notable projects include:

-## Unit 5
+## Unit 5: Queues
-- Song list: I made a song processor to read and write objects to and from a text file
+- Notable projects include:
+-

-## Unit 4
+## Unit 4: Stacks
-- I worked with try and catch blocks to allow someone to throw exceptions a certain number of times
+- Notable projects include:
+  - Utilized functions such as pop to demonstrate how a Stack works with the analogy of a pile of books
+  - Reversed digits with a Stack
+  - Reversed a String with a Stack
+  - Modeled a single-lane driveway with a Stack
+  - Created a Deck of Cards in a Stack and developed numerous shuffle methods
+  - Made a program that evaluates algebraic expressions (in PEMDAS-order) with a Stack

 ## Unit 3: LinkedLists
+- Notable projects include:
+  - Implemented LinkedList from scratch with a provided ListNode class
-- Implemented LinkedLists from scratch, operated through LinkedLists with an iterator
+  - Operated through LinkedLists with an iterator
+  - Modeled fruits with LinkedLists
+  - Modeled polynomials with LinkedLists
+  - Modeled a restaurant with a singly LinkedList, implementing various methods
+  - Create letter and letter counts to represent a histogram of data
+  - Implemented Doubly LinkedLists from my own ListNode class

 ## Unit 2: Sorts and Searching
 - Discussed and researched efficiency through Big-O notation and various algorithms and operations and each of their respective time complexities.
-Notable projects include: Quadratic Sort Lab:
+Notable labs include: Quadratic Sort Lab:
   - Create 3 graphs using data from using  bubble sort  on 1) an array in random order, 2) an array in descending order, and 3) an array in order.
   - Create 3 graphs using data from using  insertion  sort  on 1) an array in random order, 2) an array in descending order, and 3) an array in order.
   - Create 3 graphs using data from using  selection  sort  on 1) an array in random order, 2) an array in descending order, and 3) an array in order.